burkepa/burkepa/README.md

-# Personal Site for Patrick Burke
 ![Image](./docs/profilepic.JPG)
 ## About Me
 Hello!
-I'm a PhD Candidate at Michigan State University
+I'm a PhD Candidate at Michigan State University.
+I am on the job market this year.
 ### [CV](./docs/BurkePatrick-scv.pdf)

 ## Research